abpio/abp-commercial-docs/en/startup-templates/microservice/microservices.md

 - `ITextTemplateManagementDbContext`
 - `IBlobStoringDbContext`

-in order to use these module db contexts as combined single db context.
+in order to use these module DB contexts as combined single DB context.
 DI container dynamically injects **AdministrationServiceDbContext** whenever one of the used modules dbcontext is requested.
 The configuration under `ConfigureServices` provides the runtime database replacement

 ```csharp
 context.Services.AddAbpDbContext<AdministrationServiceDbContext>(options =>